William & Lois Matthews Samuel Pepys Lectures

 April 30, 2009

-Peter King (Professor of Philosophy, University of Toronto)
+Peter King (University of Toronto)

 “Cold Comfort: Boethius’s Consolation of Philosophy in the Middle Ages”